-A graphic novel contains a beginning, a middle and an end.
-A graphic novel will offer the kind of resolution you expect from a novel, even if it is part of a series.
-Indeed, this makes a graphic novel longer and more substantive than a comic book, which is a serialized extract from a larger narrative.
-The first comics date back to the 1920s, when newspaper strips containing comics were collected and reprinted.
+A graphic novel is a complete story, with a beginning, middle, and end.
+It offers the kind of resolution you would expect from a novel, even if it is part of a series.
+This makes it longer and more substantial than a comic book, which is a serialized extract from a larger narrative.
+Comics have been around since the 1920s, when newspaper strips containing comics were collected and reprinted.

-Whether that satisfaction comes from the high art of the graphic novel or from the discrete lack of meaning in the comic book depends on the individual.
-I think a key difference is that graphic novels tend to resemble real stories to the extent that they are capable of distorting history and facts in the minds of the less educated, while comics are clearly from another world.
-Graphic novelists have tried and continue to try to separate themselves from comic book artists in the popular imagination.
-Single-panel comics have been published in newspapers and newspapers since the mid-18th century, and comic strips became popular in the late 19th century.
+The satisfaction one gets from reading either a graphic novel or comic book depends on the individual.
+A key difference is that graphic novels tend to resemble real stories, while comics are clearly from another world.
+Graphic novelists have tried to separate themselves from comic book artists in the popular imagination.
+Single-panel comics have been published in newspapers since the mid-18th century, and comic strips became popular in the late 19th century.

 A standard comic usually includes only part of a story, so one usually can't read or buy just one to learn the whole plot or discover the characters.
 There are also several comic book titles that are known for their violence and other adult themes.
 Popular comics include Batman, The Incredible Hulk, Superman, The X-men, Wonder Woman and The Fantastic Four.
 Most cartoonists like Art Spiegelman, Dan Clowes, Chris Ware and Jeffery Brown have said that they make comics.People often think that comics are aimed specifically at children or teenagers, although many adults also like the themes.